TimeWarpEngineering/timewarp-state/Source/TimeWarp.State/Components/TimeWarpStateComponent.md

 ### 2. Instance Tracking

 - Generates a unique `Id` for each component instance
-- The primary purpose of the ID is for placing of subscriptions
+- The `Id` serves as a unique key in the subscription system
 - Also useful for debugging and component identification

 ### 3. Render Mode Management